 U.S. Virgin Islands (VI)

 - Saint Croix Island

 USPS requires a two-character abbreviation for the state/region and US for the country.

 Here’s an example of how a Puerto Rican address should appear when shipping via USPS:

-Address format via FedEx and UPS
+Address format via non-USPS carriers

-FedEx and UPS require a two-character abbreviation for the state/region and the territory’s state code for the country.
+Other carriers (like FedEx, UPS, DHL, etc.) require a two-character abbreviation for the state/region and the territory’s state code for the country.
 See the state codes above.